Ascentroid/Ascentroid/README.md

 <b>Overview</b>

-The Ascentroid map kit contains pre-fab assets and actors you can use in your UE4 campaign project level(s).
+The Ascentroid map kit contains pre-fab assets and actors you can use in your UE campaign project level(s).

 <b>Pre-fab Content</b>